David Marshall (Singaporean politician): Early life

-His parents were "ultra-orthodox Jews", and Marshall was given a strict Jewish upbringing, frequently going to the synagogue and practicing the Sabbath.
-He learnt the Old Testament in Hebrew at the Maghain Aboth Synagogue and had his bar mitzvah when he was thirteen.
-Following judaism under his parents from a young age, Marshall later suffered an incident where he was expelled from Saint Joseph's Institution for skipping class due to Yom Kippur.
-This led him to begin questioning and rebelling from his parent's beliefs.
-Upon his return to Singapore from Baghdad, Marshall would attend kindergarten at the Convent of the Holy Infant Jesus at Victoria Street, where he would face anti-semitism.
+Marshall spent his early years moving frequently, depending on his father's fluctuating wealth.
+His parents were ultra-orthodox Jews and Marshall was given a strict Jewish upbringing, going to the synagogue and observing the Sabbath; he had his bar mitzvah when he was thirteen.
+Upon his return to Singapore from Baghdad, Marshall attended kindergarten at the Convent of the Holy Infant Jesus at Victoria Street, where he faced anti-semitism.
+After kindergarten, he began studying at Saint Joseph's Institution in 1918, but was expelled a year later for skipping class.

-After his time at the kindergarten, he studied at Saint Joseph's Institution in 1918 and was expelled just a year later.
-His mother would then convince Saint Andrew's Secondary School's principal to enrol him with them, which he began attending until reaching Standard VII.
-Afterwards, Marshall would be transferred to Raffles Institution in 1923 for their science facilities, which Saint Andrew's did not have.
-He suffered from various illnesses as a teenager, including malaria and tuberculosis; he was treated for his malaria in Jakarta at fourteen and tuberculosis in Switzerland at sixteen.
-His initial goal was to obtain a Queen's Scholarship for a medical degree, for which he studied for fourteen hours a day over six months in 1925.
-However, the day before he was to sit for his examinations, Marshall fainted and was thus unable to take them.
-He was subsequently sent to Switzerland to recover from his "lung complaint", during which he spent his time taking French classes over the nine months he was there.
+He then enrolled at Saint Andrew's Secondary School, studying until Standard VII, before transferring to Raffles Institution in 1923 for their science facilities.
+Marshall initially planned to obtain a Queen's Scholarship for a medical degree, and he studied for fourteen hours a day over six months in 1925.
+However, before his examinations, Marshall fainted and was unable to take them.
+He was subsequently sent to Switzerland to recover from his illness, during which he spent his time taking French classes.
+Upon his return to Singapore, Marshall began working at a stockbroker's firm in 1926, but fell sick with tuberculosis and returned to Switzerland again.
+He recovered eight months later, travelling to Renaix, Belgium, to study textile manufacturing.

-Upon his return to Singapore, Marshall began working at a stockbroker's firm in 1926, but he fell sick with tuberculosis and had to be sent to Switzerland again, where he studied German and French.
-He would recover eight months later, travelling to Renaix, Belgium, to study textile manufacturing.
-Around this time, Marshall would develop anti-colonial sentiments towards the British in Singapore.
-In 1927, when he returned back to Singapore from Europe, he would deliver a speech at the YMCA titled "Who Is Responsible for this Cesspool?", in response to a The Straits Times report that a British parliamentarian had described Singapore as a "pestilential and immoral cesspool".
-This led to Marshall being banned from public speaking by the Department of Education.